openflighthpc/retype-documentation/Retype_Documentation/USE/working_with_user_suite/flight_environment.md

 ## Custom Ecosystem Names

-When installing an ecosystem, an custom alias can be added by appending ``@mycustomname`` to the end of creation command.
+When installing an ecosystem, a custom alias can be added by appending ``@mycustomname`` to the end of creation command.
 For example, to create a local gridware installation with the alias `test`:

 ```bash
 [flight@gateway1 (scooby) ~]$ flight env create gridware@test